observatorium/observatorium/docs/usage/getting-started.md

 docker run -p 3000:3000 grafana/grafana:7.3.7
 ```

-* Now open your web browser and go to `http://localhost:3000`. the default username:password is `admin:admin`.
+* Now open your web browser and go to `http://localhost:3000`.
+The default username is `admin` and the default password is `admin`.
-* Add a new Prometheus data source with url `http://172.17.0.1:8080/api/metrics/v1/test-oidc`.
+* Add a new Prometheus data source with the URL set to `http://172.17.0.1:8080/api/metrics/v1/test-oidc`.
-  * We are using `172.17.0.1`(linux) or `host.docker.internal`(mac) as the host because we are trying to access the `token-refresher`; running on the host, from Grafana; which is running inside a docker container.
+  * We are using `172.17.0.1`(linux) or `host.docker.internal`(mac) as the host because we are trying to access the `token-refresher` running on the host, from Grafana which is running inside a docker container.

 You can now go the the `Explore` tab to run queries against the Observatorium API.